Magnetic Resonance Imaging (MRI) Safety

 How safe is MRI?

 The powerful magnetic field of the MR system will attract iron-containing (also known as ferromagnetic) objects and may cause them to move suddenly and with great force.
 This can pose a possible risk to the patient or anyone in the object's "flight path."
-Great care is taken to be certain that objects such as ferromagnetic screwdrivers and oxygen tanks are not brought into the MR system area.
-As a patient, it is vital that you remove all metallic belongings in advance of an MRI exam, including hearing aids, watches, jewelry, and items of clothing that have metallic threads or fasteners.
+Great care is taken to be certain that external objects such as ferromagnetic screwdrivers and oxygen tanks are not brought into the MR system area.
+As a patient, it is vital that you remove all metallic belongings in advance of an MRI exam, including hearing aids, watches, jewelry, cell phones, and items of clothing that have metallic threads or fasteners.
 Additionally, makeup, nail polish, or other cosmetics that may contain metallic particles should be removed if applied to the area of the body undergoing the MRI examination.

-The magnetic field of the MR system may damage an external hearing aid or cause a heart pacemaker, electrical stimulator, or neurostimulator to malfunction or cause patient injury.
+The magnetic field of the MR system may damage an external hearing aid or cause a heart pacemaker, electrical stimulator, or neurostimulator to malfunction or cause injury.
 If you have a bullet or any other metallic fragment in your body there is a potential risk that it could change position and possibly cause an injury.

 In addition, a metallic implant or other object may cause signal loss or distort the MR images.
 This may be unavoidable, but if the radiologist knows about it, allowances can be made when obtaining and interpreting the MR images.